nekotodance/PromptViewer/readme-en.md

 Display of operation status

 ## Notes.
-- Automatic1111, Forge, and ComfyUI output files can be displayed.
+- We have checked the display in the output files of Automatic1111, Forge, reForge, and ComfyUI*
-- However, copying and coloring of ComfyUI Prompt information is not supported.
+*However, ComfyUI varies from node to node and is not guaranteed to be displayed.)
-- Currently, Prompt information does not pick up newline codes well, so there may be a problem with the Image library or the character encoding.
+- Currently, line feed codes in the Prompt information are not picked up properly in png files, which may indicate a problem with the Image library or the character encoding.
-- It can display jpg files, but I have only confirmed that it works with the Prompt information from my own tool, which is copied into the Exif tag comment or jpg comment section.
-In doing so, I have also replaced the line feed code to match the original.
+- ComfyUI does not support copying or coloring of Prompt information.

 ## Changelog
+- 0.1.3 Support for displaying webp files following jpg and png
 - 0.1.2 Added support for coloring and line breaks in the text portion of ComfyUI PNG files (tentative)
 - 0.1.1 When exiting while in full screen, exit after canceling full screen (to avoid saving strange screen sizes).
 - 0.1.0 Various fixes, but this is the first version.